 Paint thinner refers to a broad range of solvents that are used to thin paints.
 The term “paint thinner” refers to the function of the solvent and not its content.

-Paint thinners often include additives in the formula and can even be made from two or more solvents.
+They often include additives in the formula and can even be made from two or more solvents.

-Popular paint thinners include acetone, turpentine, rubbing alcohol, and even mineral spirits.
+Popular thinners include acetone, turpentine, rubbing alcohol, and even mineral spirits.

 Paint thinner is more of a term than a product.
-In the painting world, paint thinner refers to any liquid or solvent that can be used to make paint lighter or thinner.
-Many painters even consider water as paint thinner since it’s used to thin water-based paints.
+It refers to any liquid or solvent that can be used to make paint lighter or thinner.
+Even water is considered as thinner since it’s used to thin water-based paints.

 Related Read: Different Types of Paint Thinners?